IHTSDO/snowstorm/docs/using-the-fhir-api.md

 ```
 hapi-fhir-cli upload-terminology -d Loinc_2.72.zip -v r4 -t http://localhost:8080/fhir -u http://loinc.org
 ```
+*N.B.
+The new file naming since Loinc 2.73 is not working yet.*

 ### ICD-10 (International Version)
 The international version of ICD-10 is supported.
 This distribution uses the CLAML format.